dioxfile/Network-Scripts/Mac_Change/README.md

 # Mac Change
 ![all text](https://github.com/dioxfile/Network-Scripts/raw/master/Mac_Change/QR_Mac.png)

-This code aims to configure the Mac quickly and easily.
+This code aims to validate the Mac quickly and easily.

 It uses the 'dialog' program to have a more user friendly interface, making it easier to use and thus reducing the chances of errors.